 - U.S. Information Return for Beneficiaries of Certain Canadian Registered Retirement Plans, including: Registered Retirement Savings Plans "RRSPs", Registered Retirement Income Funds "RRIFs", Canadian Profit Sharing Pension Plans "PSPs", Guaranteed Investment Certificates "GICs" (Form 8891)

 - Annual Return To Report Transactions With Foreign Trusts and Receipt of Certain Foreign Gifts (Form 3520)

 - Information Return of U.S. Persons With Respect To Certain Foreign Corporations (Form 5471)

 Whether you are headquartered in the U.S. or are a foreign business breaking ground on U.S. soil, we can be an eloquent voice for you in a wide variety of international tax matters.
 We also serve individuals with significant assets in foreign accounts.
-Contact our Florida international tax lawyers online or call 305-414-0494 to schedule an initial consultation to discuss your situation.
+Contact our Tax Attorneys in Miami online or call 305-414-0494 to schedule an initial consultation to discuss your situation.